JeffreySanford/sound-of-freedom/apps/ollama/README.md

 Notes

-- This setup intentionally contains a placeholder entrypoint because distributing or packaging particular LLM binaries may be subject to licensing restrictions.
-Follow your organization's compliance and licensing policy when packaging the model.
+- This setup intentionally contains a placeholder entrypoint because distributing or packaging particular LLM binaries can be subject to licensing restrictions.
+  Follow your organization's compliance and licensing policy when packaging or distributing models.

 See also